colcon/colcon-clean/README.md

 ### `BaseHandlerExtensionPoint`

-This extension point determines
+This extension point determines the types of base paths that may be selected for cleaning.
-...
-.
 Default base handler extensions provided include:

 - `build`
-  - Do not propagate lockfile, as `lock` subverb handles this explicitly
+  - Note: by default this extension does not follow symlinks
 - `install`
-  - Do not propagate lockfile, using `cache` lockfile as a reference
+  - Note: by default this extension does not follow symlinks
 - `log`
-  - Propagate lockfile, using `cache` lockfile as a reference
+  - Note: logs are stored by time, so package selection is not applicable
 - `test_result`
-  - Propagate lockfile, using `build` lockfile as a reference
+  - Note: by default colcon uses `build` path to store test results